zsnyder21/NeuralCryptography/README.md

 nearly imperceptible.

-All that's left is to take this image with embedded text and attempt to pull the text from it.
+All that's left is to take this image with embedded text and attempt to extract the text from it.
 Feeding the previous image into the decoder segment of the network, we obtain the following text:

 "A black hole really is an object with very rich structure, just like Earth has a rich structure of mountains, valleys,